National Aeronautics and Space Administration

-SPACE FLIGHT EXPERIENCE: STS-43 Space Shuttle Atlantis launched from the Kennedy Space Center, Florida, on August 2, 1991.
+SPACE FLIGHT EXPERIENCE: STS-43 space shuttle Atlantislaunched from NASA’s Kennedy Space Center, Florida, on August 2, 1991.
 During the flight, crew members deployed the fifth Tracking and Data Relay Satellite (TDRS-E), in addition to conducting 32 physical, material, and life science experiments, mostly relating to the Extended Duration Orbiter and Space Station Freedom.
-After 142 orbits of the Earth, the 9-day mission concluded with a landing on Runway 15 at the Kennedy Space Center on August 11, 1991.
+After 142 Earth orbits, the 9-day mission concluded with a landing on Runway 15 at the Kennedy Space Center on August 11, 1991.
 Mission duration was 213 hours, 21 minutes, 25 seconds.

-STS-52 Space Shuttle Columbia launched from the Kennedy Space Center, Florida, on October 22, 1992.
+STS-52 space shuttle Columbialaunched from the Kennedy Space Center, Florida, on October 22, 1992.
 During the mission crew members deployed the Italian Laser Geodynamic Satellite (LAGEOS) that will be used to measure movement of the Earth’s crust, and operated the U.S. Microgravity Payload 1 (USMP-1).
 Additionally, the Space Vision System (SVS) developed by the Canadian Space Agency was tested by the Canadian payload specialist and the crew using a small target assembly that was released from the remote manipulator system.
 The SVS will be used for Space Station construction.
 These three primary payloads together with numerous other payloads operated by the crew encompassed geophysics, materials science, biological research and applied research for Space Station Freedom.
-Following 159 orbits of the Earth, the 10-day mission concluded with a landing on Runway 33 at the Kennedy Space Center on November 1, 1992.
+Following 159 Earth orbits, the 10-day mission concluded with a landing on Runway 33 at the Kennedy Space Center on November 1, 1992.
 Mission duration was 236 hours, 56 minutes, 13 seconds.

-STS-81 Space Shuttle Atlantis launched from the Kennedy Space Center, Florida on January 12, 1997.
-STS-81 was the fifth in a series of joint missions between the U.S. Space Shuttle and the Russian Space Station Mir and the second one involving an exchange of U.S. astronauts.
+STS-81 space shuttle Atlantis launched from the Kennedy Space Center, Florida on January 12, 1997.
+STS-81 was the fifth in a series of joint missions between the U.S. space shuttle and the Russian Space Station Mir and the second one involving an exchange of U.S. astronauts.
 In five days of docked operations more than three tons of food, water, experiment equipment and samples were moved back and forth between the two spacecraft.
-Following 160 orbits of the Earth the STS-81 mission concluded with a landing on Kennedy Space Center’s Runway 33 ending a 3.9 million mile journey.
+Following 160 Earth orbits the STS-81 mission concluded with a landing on Kennedy Space Center’s Runway 33 ending a 3.9 million mile journey.
 Mission duration was 244 hours, 56 minutes.